-&lt;sup>9 Métier vert : It is a position whose purpose and skills contribute to measuring, preventing, controlling and correcting negative impacts and damage to the environment (Onemev, 2019)
+&lt;sup>9 Métier vert: It is a position whose purpose and skills contribute to measuring, preventing, controlling and correcting negative impacts and damage to the environment (Onemey, 2019)

 &lt;sup>10 Métier verdissant: Jobs that make an indirect positive contribution to the environment and whose purpose is not environmental, but which integrate new skills to take environmental management into account.
-(Onemev, 2019)
+(Onemey, 2019)

-in an industry that promotes the use of renewable and more environmentally friendly energies; therefore, it is an industry categorized as green.
+There is currently a debate about which jobs can be qualified as green.
+This is because many definitions of green jobs do not include jobs that are not directly involved in improving environmental conditions but are indirectly involved.
+To explain this situation, for example, there is the case of a person who works in an office as a secretary for a company that produces solar panels.
+Her job is not categorized as a green job, but the industry in which she works is in an industry that promotes the use of renewable and more environmentally friendly energies; therefore, it is an industry categorized as green.
 To respond to this problem in the definition of certain green jobs, there are some methodologies for their measurement according to the proportion of direct, indirect, and induced jobs created in the economy.
 The methodology of the Input-Output tables allows the calculation of direct, indirect, and induced effects through the sectoral interrelationship of the branches of the economy.
 This methodology will be further explained in the following section.